Synology DiskStation DSM 7.0 and higher

 The easiest way to install Java is to install the Synology Java8 package from Package Center.
 After installation, OpenJDK will be used by default and must be upgraded.
 To update Oracle JDK to Java8, click the Install Java / Upgrade Java button and then follow the onscreen instructions.
 The filename and format of the uploaded file will be checked before installation.

 Armada 370/XP systems running DSM 6 require hard float ABI rather than the soft float used on DSM 5.
-If there is not a Java8 package in the Package Center, your machine may not be supported by the Synology package.
+If there is not a Java8 package in the Package Center, your machine may not be supported by the Synology package (opens new window).

-The best option for older unsupported Synology models such as PowerPC and ARMv5 is to include the PC-Loadletter Repo.
-Download Java SE (latest ARMv6) (Java Cryptography Extension if required) and put them in the public folder of your NAS.
+The best option for older unsupported Synology models such as PowerPC and ARMv5 is to include the PC-Loadletter (opens new window) Repo.
+Download Java SE (opens new window) (latest ARMv6) (opens new window) (Java Cryptography Extension if required) (opens new window) and put them in the public folder of your NAS.
 Then start the installation of Java8 SE.

 Note that it may be necessary to rename the downloaded file to match the name the Loadletter utility expects which may be an older version than what is currently available.

-The Java8 PowerPC versions are available from Oracle.
+The Java8 PowerPC versions are available from Oracle (opens new window).

-Download the latest SPK package: Releases The SPK is a wrapper to download the latest openHAB release and does not contain openHAB itself.
+Download the latest SPK package: Releases (opens new window) The SPK is a wrapper to download the latest openHAB release and does not contain openHAB itself.

 - Login and open the DiskStation Manager.